egiden/django-contact-us-tools/docs/source/usage.rst

             admin.site.register(Enquiry)

 #.
-Create a template for the 'contact us' form and add it to your app's `templates directory <https://docs.djangoproject.com/en/5.2/intro/tutorial03/#writing-your-first-django-app-part-3>`_:
+Create a template for the 'contact us' form and add it to your app's `templates directory <https://docs.djangoproject.com/en/5.2/intro/tutorial03/#writing-your-first-django-app-part-3>`_.
+Here's a minimal example:

    .. code-block:: html